Netflix’s Spinning Out: Is the TV Show Rooted in Reality?

 Somewhere in the early episodes, there is a scene in the series in which Jenny, who is Kat’s fellow skater, says to her, “I can whack your knee with a bat, or is that too ’90s?”
 In the show, this scene is supposed to have more of a comical appeal to it but it actually refers to a grim real-life event.

 In the year 1994, a renowned figure skater named Nancy Kerrigan was clubbed by a man.
 Due to the injuries that she sustained, she was later not able to compete in the rest of the U.S. Figure Skating Championships that year.
-It was later suspected that some of her fellow skating competitors had hired the man to club her but there was no concrete evidence to prove it.
+It was later suspected that some of her fellow skating competitors had hired the man to club her, but there was no concrete evidence to prove it.
 The series has nothing to do with that incident, but you can certainly derive what Jenny is referring to.

 Did Actors Really Skate in the Show?

 Here’s an interesting tidbit.
 If you are a diehard skating fan, you’ll be able to spot Johnny Weir competing against Katy and Justin.
-Weir is two-time Olympian, the 2008 World bronze medalist, a two-time Grand Prix Final bronze medalist, the 2001 World Junior Champion, and a three-time U.S. national champion (2004–2006).
+Weir is a two-time Olympian, the 2008 World bronze medalist, a two-time Grand Prix Final bronze medalist, the 2001 World Junior Champion, and a three-time U.S. national champion (2004–2006).

 Read More: Spinning Out Ending, Explained